new-cairo-sky/unicode-type-kerning/README.md

 # Experimental Unicode Type Kerning

 See it live at https://new-cairo-sky.github.io/unicode-type-kerning/

 ## How to Use

 Set the cursor between the letters you want to kern.
 Use the keys `ctrl-.` to increase kerning.
 Use `ctrl-,` to decrease it.

+The text may then be copy/pasted directly into your html source without loosing the type-setting.

 ## How it works